Ckrenzer/Skill-Showcase/README.md

 ## R
-I wrote my first ever line of code in R. That fateful day was January 27th, 2020.
-Since then I've fallen in love with the language and decided to see how far I could take it!
+January 27th, 2020 was the day when I wrote my first ever line of code.
+It was written in R. Much has changed since the beginning of 2020, but I've since fallen in love with the language and decided to see how far I could take it!
 R is essentially my means of making a living and for that I am grateful.
 I'm a dplyr guy at heart, but data.table has been the primary tool my co-workers use.
 That necessarily makes data.table my primary tool in professional settings.
 Personally, I find data.table unintuitive and hard to fit on one line; data.table sacrifices intuition and readability for speed.
 You see, R was never meant to be 'fast'--it is supposed to simplify data analysis.
-In this way, dplyr complements R's strengths as a language quite well.
-If you want to know what I *really* think, data.table compensates R's slower run time speed but stifles the features of the language that make it stand out from competitors (Python, primarily).
-In some final sense, if you have to rely on data.table for your everyday work, you are using the wrong tool for the job--Julia seems better suited for these tasks.
+To this end, dplyr complements R's strengths as a language quite well.
+If you want to know what I *really* think, data.table compensates R's slower run time speed but stifles the features of the language that make it stand out from competitors (Python, primarily) with its nebulous syntax.
+I think that if you have to rely on data.table for your everyday work, you are using the wrong tool for the job--Julia seems better suited for these tasks.
 I do appreciate data.table's backward compatibility, however.

 ### R Directories

-#### cleaning/
+#### cleaning_and_manipulation/
-Showcases my approach to cleaning data.
+Showcases my approach to cleaning, along with common calculations on tabular data.

 #### metaprogramming/
 Showcases some key skills pertaining to metaprogramming (aka tidy evaluation) and its application in data analysis.